- Bullet Summary

 Enterprising Investor: A Profile

-The enterprising investor looks at a company that is undervalued through financial quantitative analysis and a qualitative analysis of growth prospects.
+The enterprising investor looks at a company that is undervalued through financial quantitative analysis and qualitative analysis of growth prospects.

 Once he picks a good stock chances are it will grow quicker than the overall market as other investors realize these companies are underpriced.